D00MFist/NewbCannon/README.md

 It should auto-print to screen the examples of the useful commands within the script.

 No authors have been removed from the script contents.

+As of 7-18 (Not all of these functions are operational)